Web3-Pi/setup-guide/docs/Guides/staking.md

 ##### Provide the withdrawal address

-We strongly recommend you to set the withdrawal key right away when generating the validator keys.
+We strongly recommend setting the withdrawal key right away when generating the validator keys.
 Although it is optional and can be performed later on, it can also be performed only once.
 Setting it at this stage ensures that even if an attacker were to take control of your validator keys, they will never be able to override the address to which your stake and the rewards are withdrawn.